vitalijm/ACF-Collapse-Fields/README.md

 ![ACF Collapse Fields with Repeater Fields](http://www.dreihochzwo.de/download/collapse-field-repeater.png)

-For the Flexible Content field ACF allows collapsing a row by clicking on the row header.
-But there is no posibility to open or collapse all rows by one click.
+For the Flexible Content Field and the Repeater Field ACF allows collapsing a row by clicking on the row header or the button in the Repeater Field order row.
+But there is no posibility to expand or collapse all rows by one click.
 The ACF Collapse Fields plugin solves this problem and add a button to collapse or expand all rows at once.

 ![ACF Collapse Fields with Flexible Content Fields](http://www.dreihochzwo.de/download/collapse-field-flexible.png)

-Because of the changes ACF made with version 5.3.1 this plugin works only with ACF 5.3.1 or newer.
+**Because of the changes ACF made with version 5.3.2.x this plugin works only with ACF 5.3.2.x or newer.**

 ### Compatibility

-This plugin needs the installation of ACF 5.3.1 or newer.
+This plugin needs the installation of ACF 5.3.2 or newer.

 ### Changelog

+**1.1.0**
+* Add support for new ACF Repeater collapse feature

 **1.0.0**
 * Initial commit